nbala2k2/My-projects/Weather Prediction/Readme.md

 > - Then used `sklearn.tree` (**RandomForests** and **Decison Trees**) .
 > - The performance improved.
-> - Though validation accuracy remained almost same .
-The performance on real world datasets were much better
 > - Results:-
 >   - Validation Accuracy : `85.37 %`
 >   - Test Accuracy       : `84.26 %`